gotcex/QFII/README.md

 # QFII-Platform

 # Vision
 This project will provide a platform to help global investors to operate and connect to Chinese market.
-It will includes the following sub-projects or modules to fulfill the vision step by step:
+It will includes the following modules to fulfill the vision step by step:
 1. Front Office

    1).Crossing board order management system (OMS)